orstendium/react-golang-full-stack/README.md

 ### Folder Structure

 All the source code will be inside **src** directory.
-Inside src, there is client and server directory.
+Inside src, there is client and backend directory.
 All the frontend code (react, css, js and any other assets) will be in client directory.
-Backend Node.js/Express code will be in the server directory.
+Backend Golang code will be in the server directory.

 ### Babel